Canadian College of Naturopathic Medicine

-The Canadian College of Naturopathic Medicine (CCNM) is a private not-for-profit institution with two campus locations, the CCNM - Toronto Campus in Toronto, Ontario, Canada and the CCNM - Boucher Campus in New Westminster, British Columbia, Canada.
+The Canadian College of Naturopathic Medicine (CCNM) is a private, not-for-profit institution with two campus locations: the CCNM -Toronto Campus in Toronto, Ontario, Canada, and the CCNM -Boucher Campus in New Westminster, British Columbia, Canada.

 The college's legal operating name is the Institute of Naturopathic Education and Research.
-CCNM offers a degree program in naturopathic medicine.
-Naturopathic medicine is a form of alternative medicine; scientific critics call naturopathic medicine pseudoscientific.
-Graduates are eligible to take licensing examinations to become naturopathic doctors in several jurisdictions.
+CCNM offers a degree program in naturopathic medicine, a form of alternative medicine that has been criticized by scientists as pseudoscientific.
+Graduates are eligible to take licensing examinations to become naturopaths in several jurisdictions.

 History

-CCNM was established in Toronto as the Ontario College of Naturopathic Medicine (OCNM) in 1978 by Robert B. Farquharson, Gregory "Asa" Hershoff, John G. LaPlante, William Morris, Eric Shrubb, and Gordon Smith, all naturopathic doctors.
+CCNM was established in Toronto as the Ontario College of Naturopathic Medicine (OCNM) in 1978 by naturopaths Robert B. Farquharson, Gregory "Asa" Hershoff, John G. LaPlante, William Morris, Eric Shrubb, and Gordon Smith.
 OCNM originally offered a post-graduate program to doctors from other health professions, such as medical doctors and chiropractors.
-The school moved to its first permanent building at 32 Benton Street in Kitchener, Ontario in 1981.
+The school moved to its first permanent building in Kitchener, Ontario in 1981.
 OCNM incorporated as the non-profit, charitable Institute of Naturopathic Education and Research in 1983, the year before it moved from its Kitchener location back to downtown Toronto.
-The school then moved again in 1986 from its location on Bay Street to Berl Avenue to accommodate larger class sizes.
-The name of the school changed to the Canadian College of Naturopathic Medicine in 1992 and moved to Yonge and Eglinton in 1996.
-The school moved once again in 1999 to its present location in North York.
+The school relocated again in 1986 to accommodate larger class sizes.
+The school adopted its present name in 1992 and relocated again in 1996, before finally moving to its current location in North York in 1999.
+In 2013, CCNM opened the Brampton Naturopathic Teaching Clinic (BNTC), the first naturopathic clinic within a Canadian hospital, in collaboration with the William Osler Health System and Central West Local Health Integration Network.

-CCNM received accreditation in 2014, for the period from May, 2014 to May, 2019.
-In 2013, CCNM also opened the Brampton Naturopathic Teaching Clinic (BNTC) in collaboration with the William Osler Health System and Central West Local Health Integration Network.
-It is the first naturopathic clinic within a Canadian hospital.
+CCNM is currently accredited by the Council on Naturopathic Medical Education (CNME) until 2029.
 In May 2014, the Minister of Training, Colleges and Universities awarded the college degree-granting status, after review by the Post–Secondary Education Quality-Assessment Board (PEQAB).